 Ever since the revolution in immunotherapy, there’s been a lot of research into how it can work for different types of cancer.
 Now, the Food and Drug Administration has issued the first ever approval for an immunotherapy treatment for some patients with breast cancer.

-The approval comes after the publication of a new study.
+The approval comes after the publication of a study in November 2018.
 In an important advance, immunotherapy has been shown for the first time to extend the lives of patients with a really dangerous form of breast cancer.
 In a worldwide study of over 900 women, patients given immunotherapy plus chemotherapy lived 9 1/2 months longer than those given chemotherapy alone.
 Leading experts in breast cancer say doctors will now treat patients with triple negative breast cancer with immunotherapy plus chemotherapy.

 The study was presented at the major European cancer meeting in Munich and simultaneously published in the New England Journal of Medicine.